On the separation of correlation-assisted sum capacities of multiple access channels

-For verifying the performance of the grid search algorithm (Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_grid_search}) and the algorithm based on dense curves and the modified Piyavskii-Shubert method (Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_dense_curve}), we present two numerical examples in Tab.~\ref{tab:Lipschitzlike_maximization_simplex_examples} where the maximum over the simplex can be computed exactly.
+For verifying the performance of the grid search algorithm (Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_grid_search}) and the algorithm based on dense curves (Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_dense_curve}), we present two numerical examples in Tab.~\ref{tab:Lipschitzlike_maximization_simplex_examples} where the maximum over the simplex can be computed exactly.
 The functions considered in both these examples are Lipschitz continuous with respect to the $l_1$-norm.
 It can be seen that both these methods compute the maximum to within the specified precision.
-For small dimensions, we find that the algorithm based on dense curves requires fewer iterations when the precision $\epsilon$ is small.
-We remark that Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_dense_curve} can sometimes be slower to run because one needs to perform sorting and root-finding as opposed to simply searching the points of the grid in Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_grid_search}.
-However, when the dimension and the precision are small enough, like in the examples given below, the runtime of Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_dense_curve} is comparable to or faster than Alg.~\ref{alg:maximize_Lipschitz_like_function_simplex_grid_search}.
-As the dimension $d$ increases, both these algorithms quickly become infeasible to implement in practice.
+For small dimensions and small values of tolerance $\epsilon$, we find that the algorithm based on dense curves requires far fewer iterations than grid search.
+As a result, the dense curve algorithm converges much faster than grid search for the examples presented in Tab.~\ref{tab:Lipschitzlike_maximization_simplex_examples}.
+On the other hand, for larger values of tolerance and higher dimensions, grid search can converge faster since its complexity scales polynomially with the dimension whereas the complexity of dense curve algorithm scales exponentially in the worst case.
+Even so, the power of the polynomial in complexity of grid search can be large.
+Therefore, as the dimension $d$ increases, both these algorithms become infeasible to implement in practice.

 Details on how one can use $\alpha$-dense curves to optimize a Lipschitz-like function over any compact and convex domain is given in App.~\ref{app:Lipschitzlike_optimization_compact_convex_domain}.